gemmaellis16/yoga-project/README.md

 ### **Note about Commits**

-* IMPORTANT - Previous commits have been wiped due to problems with Gitpod on 29/7/21, fortunately I was able to recover my work and create a new workspace.
+* IMPORTANT - Previous commits have been wiped due to problems with Gitpod on 29/7/21, fortunately I was able to recover some of my work and create a new workspace.

 [Back to top](#table-of-contents)